Self-Hosted Kubernetes with k3s

 You can already run basic kubectl commands from your server’s shell.

-For example, we can check that everything is up and running with the
+We can check that everything is up and running with the

 sudo k3s kubectl cluster-info #Kubernetes master is running at https://127.0.0.1:6443 #CoreDNS is running at https://127.0.0.1:6443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy #Metrics-server is running at https://127.0.0.1:6443/api/v1/namespaces/kube-system/services/https:metrics-server:/proxy #To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.